 How to book Necker Island

 While Necker Island typically needs to be reserved in its entirety, it offers certain weeks — known as Celebration Weeks — during which guests can book a single room on the island.
 Even better, these rooms can be booked with points, though you’ll need a lot of them.
-If you’re a Virgin Atlantic Flying Club Silver or Gold elite status member, you can book a room for two during a Celebration Week for the small sum of 1.5 million Virgin Points.
+If you have a lot of Virgin Points, which can be earned by flying with Virgin Atlantic, among other operators, you can book a room for two during a Celebration Week for the small sum of 1.7 million Virgin Points.
+If you’ve not got that many Virgin Points in your account, remember that you can transfer Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Rewards and Capital One miles to Virgin Red.

 Located in Seychelles, one of the world’s most sought-after holiday destinations, North Island has just 11 villas on an island that belongs completely to the resort, which means you’ll be sharing it with hardly any other guests at all.